-STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE FROM 5.4.1.D.3
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE FROM 5.5.1.A.2

-(a) The requested variance will not adversely affect the public health, safety or welfare.

-STAFF: The requested variance will not adversely affect public health safety or welfare as the private yard area will still be provided at a reduced percentage of the lot.

-(b) The requested variance will not alter the essential character of the general vicinity.

-STAFF: The requested variance will not alter the essential character of the general vicinity as the neighborhood is mixed-use and mixed-zoned and private yard area is not required of all uses in the vicinity.

-(c) The requested variance will not cause a hazard or nuisance to the public.

-STAFF: The requested variance will not cause a hazard or nuisance to the public as the private yard is still provided, but at a reduced percentage of the yard.

-(d) The requested variance will not allow an unreasonable circumvention of the zoning regulations.

-STAFF: The requested variance will not allow an unreasonable circumvention of zoning regulations as the variance is needed because the carriage house had to be moved forward on the lot to accommodate parking in the rear.
+- (a) The requested variance will not adversely affect the public health, safety or welfare. - STAFF: The requested variance will not adversely affect public health safety or welfare as exceeding the required maximum yard will not affect sight lines at the corner. - (b) The requested variance will not alter the essential character of the general vicinity. - STAFF: The requested variance will not alter the essential character of the general vicinity as the proposed setback is similar to the setback of the house on the abutting property to the west. - (c) The requested variance will not cause a hazard or nuisance to the public. - STAFF: The requested variance will not cause a hazard or nuisance to the public as the increased setback is not hazardous and will not constitute a nuisance. - (d) The requested variance will not allow an unreasonable circumvention of the zoning regulations. - STAFF: The requested variance will not allow an unreasonable circumvention of zoning regulations as the setback is similar to the setback of the house on the abutting property to the west, and the property will be a single corner lot only when the lots are consolidated.